Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 Temporary Filling Material

 Since you obviously can’t run to your dentist to reapply your filling during SHTF, you’ll need to make do with a temporary filling material.
-Here are three types you can use:
+Here are three options to add to your emergency dental kit:

-Dental cement is a must if you need a quick and effective repair for caps, bridges, and crowns.
+Dental cement is a must for your emergency dental kit if you need a quick and effective way to repair caps, bridges, and crowns.
 How you’ll apply it depends on the type you bought.

 Dental cement is also available as a paste or putty.
 These are easier to use than the powder variety, but read the instructions before you add the cement.